skylarkjs/skylark/README.md

 # skylark
-An Elegant HTML5 Library and Application Framework
+An Elegant Javascript Library and HTML5 Application Framework